-(Courtesy of Kathryn Sun, MD, PhD, Thomas F. Essman, MD, and Brenda Schoenauer, CDOS.
+FIGURE 1.
+Central retinal artery occlusion (CRAO).
+A. Fundus photograph shows superficial macular opacification and a cherry-red spot in the foveola.
+B. Angiography image reveals preservation of a sector of superonasal macula related to cilioretinal vessels perfused in this image.
+The patient had hands motions visual acuity.
+(Courtesy of Hermann D. Schubert, MD.
 Adapted with permission from the American Academy of Ophthalmology Basic and Clinical Science Course Subcommittee.
 Basic and Clinical Science Course.
-Retina and Vitreous: Section 12, 2015-2016.
-San Francisco, CA: American Academy of Ophthalmology; 2015:135.)
+Retina and Vitreous: Section 12, 2018-2019.
+San Francisco, CA: American Academy of Ophthalmology; 2018)